Use case examples for Cohort Analysis.

 A multinational media company uses targeted campaigns to drive users to their various platforms to drive engagement.
 Ad spend per platform is based off customer engagement and retention; therefore, successful campaigns are critical to the success of their business.
 They use our new Custom Dimension Cohort feature in Cohort Tables to compare various campaigns side-by-side to identify which campaigns are most effective at acquiring and retaining users to increase engagement.
 They can then identify which aspects make a campaign successful and apply it to other campaigns to increase engagement across their various platform.

-A large apparel retailer has many specific customer segments that drive large portions of revenue for their business.
-Each segment has specific products designed and created with the segment in mind.
+A large apparel retailer has many specific customer filters that drive large portions of revenue for their business.
+Each filter has specific products designed and created with the filter in mind.
 With each product launch, they want to know how the new product has boosted sales to various cohorts over time.
-Using the new Latency Table setting in Cohort Analysis, they are able to analyze a given customer segment’s pre-launch and post-launch behavior and revenue.
+Using the new Latency Table setting in Cohort Analysis, they are able to analyze a given customer filter’s pre-launch and post-launch behavior and revenue.
 Using this information, they can identify which products are driving new revenue and which are not gaining traction with customers.